- Additional Beds

 - Free WiFi in public areas

 The Maxorata Beach offer a choice from three different room types.
-Junior Suites come with a bedroom with 2 single beds and a sofa bed (if there is a third person), balcony or terrace, bath with hair dryer, TV, safety deposit box (extra charge) and kitchenette.
+Junior Suites come with a bedroom with 2 twin beds and a sofa bed (if there is a third person), balcony or terrace, bath with hair dryer, TV, safety deposit box (extra charge) and kitchenette.

 Aside from that there are family rooms, similar to the junior suite but with a fully equipped kitchen instead of a kitchenette.
-The family suites have all the comforts of a family room, but feature both balcony and terrace, separate toilet with a shower as well as an additional bedroom.
+The family suites have all the comforts of a family room, but feature both balcony and terrace, separate toilet with a shower and hairdryer as well as an additional bedroom.

 Maximum occupancy: Junior Suite - max 2 or 3 adults + 1 babybed, Family Room - max 2 adults + 2 kids + 1 babybed, Family Suite PV: max 5 adults or 4+2 with 1 babybed.

 To make booking a holiday at Maxorata Beach in Corralejo easier for you, we provide a range of different payment options.
 To find out if you can book Maxorata Beach with a low deposit holiday option, please click the "Price and Availability" button above.